tkubica12/azure-workshops/w-aks-intro/docs/06-PuttingThingsTogether.md

   - We are referencing our base as starting point
   - We target this deployment to namespace test
   - In images section change netName to reflect your container registry
-  - patchesStrategicMerge referes to web-deployment.yaml file that contains basic identification of object and fielt we want to change (replicas in our case -> to be 2)
+  - patchesStrategicMerge refers to web-deployment.yaml file that contains basic identification of object and field we want to change (replicas in our case -> to be 2)
   - For ingress we are using different patch strategy - direct patch of field rather then merge - change value to fit your ip address

-Let's deploy this.
+So - do not touch base folder at all, but modify files under environments/test and let's deploy this.

 ```bash
 cd ../kustomize